First Choice Neurology

 What is Autism?

-Autism or autism spectrum disorder (ASD) impacts the nervous system.
-It is a developmental disorder that affects a child’s communication and behavior.
-Some children with autism may show symptoms from birth, while others may develop more signs as they age.
+Autism, or autism spectrum disorder (ASD), impacts the nervous system.
+Specifically, it is a developmental disorder that affects a child’s communication and behavior.
+In some cases, children with autism may show symptoms from birth; however, others may develop more noticeable signs as they grow older.

-Autism is also known as a spectrum disorder because there is a wide range of types.
-The severity of symptoms can vary widely.
-Common symptoms include difficulty with social skills, repetitive behavior, obsessive interests, speech, and communication.
-Each child with autism spectrum disorder has a distinct set of strengths and challenges.
-Some children are severely challenged and may require support with their daily routines, while others may need less support.
+Furthermore, autism is known as a spectrum disorder because it includes several types and levels of severity.
+As a result, symptoms can vary widely from one individual to another.
+For example, common symptoms may include difficulty with social skills, repetitive behaviors, obsessive interests, and challenges with speech and communication.
+Importantly, each child with autism spectrum disorder has a distinct set of strengths and challenges.
+While some children are more severely affected and may require significant support with daily routines, others may need less assistance.

-Approximately one in 10 people with autism show signs of savant syndrome — a condition once referred to as idiot savant.
-Savant syndrome occurs when a person demonstrates extraordinary abilities generally related to memory.
-This can include playing a musical instrument, rapid calculation, or being able to memorize maps, sports, or historical facts.
+In addition, approximately one in 10 people with autism shows signs of savant syndrome—a condition once referred to as an “idiot savant.”
+In these instances, savant syndrome occurs when a person demonstrates extraordinary abilities, often related to memory.
+These abilities may include playing a musical instrument, performing rapid calculations, or memorizing maps, sports statistics, or historical facts.

 What Causes Autism?

 There is no one cause of autism.
 Research suggests that autism develops from a combination of genetic and nongenetic influences.
 Changes in certain genes increase the risk that a child will develop autism.
-If a parent carries one or more of these genes, they may get passed on to a child.
-The majority of these gene changes do not cause autism by themselves.
+If a parent carries one or more of these genes, they may be passed on to a child.
+The majority of these gene changes do not cause autism.
 Children born to older parents are at a higher risk of having autism.

-Research shows that there is not any link between childhood vaccinations and autism.
+Research shows that there is no link between childhood vaccinations and autism.

 Treatment for Autism

-Every child or adult with autism has their own unique challenges.
-A treatment plan should be tailored to address a person’s specific needs.
+Every child or adult with autism has their own unique challenges, and treatment should be tailored to their specific needs.
 Behavioral treatments may include speech and occupational therapy.

 Many people with autism also have additional medical conditions such as sleep disorders, gastrointestinal problems, OCD, ADD, anxiety, and seizures.
-Addressing these conditions can improve attention, learning and related behaviors.
-Medication is available and it is important to work with your doctor for the right treatment.
+Addressing these conditions can improve attention, learning, and related behaviors.
+Medication is available.
+Speak with your doctor about the right treatment.

 Pediatric Neurology

-First Choice Neurology is pleased to announce that in June 2019 we will have pediatric neurology services.
+In June 2019, we will have pediatric neurology services.